Wolox/graphql-inspector-wolox-node/README.md

 ### Options
 * `--ignore-breaking`: It will bypass breaking changes.
-* `--ignore-old-schema`: If no old schema is found, it will create the new schema file with all the new changes.
+* `--ignore-old-schema`: If `oldSchemaPath` is not a valid file or it doesn't exists, it will create the new schema file with all the new changes in that path.

 ## Local running